What are your sponsor ID numbers?

 What is considered a passing score on a final exam?
 Are there any exceptions?

 In order to be awarded a certificate of completion, you must pass the final exam with a minimum score of 70%.
-All courses require a 70% score to pass; however, because each state varies, please contact your state board.
+All courses require a 70% score to pass unless otherwise noted in the course details; however, because each state varies, please contact your state board.

 Do your courses provide CLE or CLU credits?

 Western CPE is an approved provider for CLE credits for the State Bar of California.
-Total credit hours are pending for the live seminar and webcast formats of the 2015–2016 Federal & California Tax Update.
+Total credit hours are 13.75 for the live seminar and webcast formats of the 2016–2017 Federal & California Tax Update.
+All 16 hours must be attended to earn CLE credit.
 None of our courses provide CLU credits.
-We’re happy to work with you to help you receive specific course qualification.

 Does Western CPE report my credits to the IRS?